arihantjain-aj/Achievers-Academy/README.md

 # Achievers-Academy
-This is an Educational app provide
+This is an Educational app which provide

-~ Online Tutorials of Multiple Subjects
+~ Online Tutorials
 ~ Online Compiler and
-~ Online Notes for Students
+~ Online Notes of Multiple Subjects for Students

 ~ IDE used Android Studio